 Environmental risk factors include:

-- The presence of adults or older teens in the household who abuse drugs or alcohol or engage in criminal behavior.
+- The presence of adults or older teens in the household abuse drugs or alcohol or engage in criminal behavior.

 - Having friends who abuse drugs or alcohol.
-Peer pressure is a powerful environmental factor for using drugs and for becoming addicted to them.
+Peer pressure is a powerful environmental factor for using drugs and becoming addicted to them.

 - Poor social skills.
 Many teens use drugs or alcohol as a “social lubricant” to reduce feelings of anxiety or shyness.